-If even more than 10 years ago data center managers worked with traditional infrastructure familiar to everyone, then in recent years there have been big changes.
+If even more than 10 years ago data centers managers worked with traditional infrastructure familiar to everyone, then in recent years there have been big changes.
 These changes were the use of networks that provide both speed and availability (software-defined networks), a distributed information technology architecture in which customer data is processed at the edge of the network, as close as possible to the source (edge computing), the fifth generation of mobile communications, as well as artificial intelligence.

 Such technologies imply a major transformation in how data centers operate.
-However, the most important thing is that qualified specialists are needed to work with such technologies, which means higher requirements for data center managers.
-They must be able and know how to work with such innovative solutions, and explore and customize them.
+However, the most important thing is that qualified specialists are needed to work with such technologies, which means higher requirements for data centre managers.
+They must be able and know how to work with such innovative solutions and explore and customize them.
 It would seem that the use of technology should be beneficial, but for people working with such innovations, this becomes a challenge.

 That is why the latest technology has been developed that promises to solve all these problems.

 - Hyperconverged Infrastructure

 Before describing all the advantages of technology, it is worth considering the hyperconverged infrastructure definition.
 HCI is a distributed infrastructure platform that combines servers, networks, and storage with sophisticated software to produce adaptable key components that may improve existing infrastructure.